Sleep Series – Part 2: Understanding Sleep Problems

 - Medications used for assisting sleep include:

-- Sleeping tablets: they are generally only used for short periods because they can change the quality of the sleep and appear to only be effective whilst being taken (to learn more about these visit here)
+- Sleeping tablets: they are generally only used for short periods because they can change the quality of the sleep; they also appear to only be effective in managing sleep whilst being taken (to learn more about these visit here)

 - Antidepressants: these can rectify the imbalances in mood and of the neurotransmitters in the brain that assist with sleep (to learn more about these visit here)